Alluxio/alluxio/docs/en/operation/StressBench.md

 For the `WorkerHeartbeat` RPC.

 `WorkerHeartbeat` is called on every worker heartbeat.
-Similar to the `RegisterWorker` RPC, this RPC carries a block list, and can be expensive if that list is huge.
+This RPC carries the block update on this worker since the last heartbeat.
+If the workers at your scale are under high load, the heartbeat message will also be large and incurs significant overhead on the master side.

 This benchmark calls the RPC repeatedly until duration is reached.